 Volume will continue to increase in the coming months, but several models already appear attractively priced following the recent reductions and we expect the rate of used car price falls to slow.
 Buyers are back in the used marketplace and although some remain selective, demand is certainly better than it was a matter of weeks ago.
-Some BEV models appear to have plateaued and look good value against ICE competitors, with used values for many battery electric vehicles now below conventionally fuelled versions of the same model (where both fuel types are available).
+Some BEV models appear to have plateaued and look good value against ICE competitors, with used values for many battery electric vehicles now positioned well below conventionally fuelled versions of the same model (where both fuel types are available).
 Conversion rates are expected to continue to increase with many vendors now more realistic with their expectations on these vehicles.
-It would appear that the select few vendors who were selling heavily discounted batch deals to dispose of volume a couple of weeks ago have ceased this practice and the market looks more rational.
+The select few vendors who were selling heavily discounted batch deals to dispose of volume a month or so ago have ceased this practice and the market looks more rational.

 Following the downward movement in prices, nearly new used values for most BEVs are now back below cost new but some models have further to fall, as indicated by our continuing negative editorial adjustments in our forecasts.
-However, in some cases we have now applied small positive adjustments in the expectation of a modest recovery in values and a realignment against ICE equivalents.
-Supply and demand for BEVs will continue to wax and wane over the longer term, but electricity prices are expected to reduce, consumers retain the desire to reduce emissions and despite the higher capital outlay (in many cases), the cost of ownership situation will remain favourable under any sensible charging regime.
+However, in some cases we have now applied small positive adjustments in the expectation of a modest recovery in values and a realignment against ICE equivalents, or we have not applied the full used value reductions seen to date in our Interproduct reforecasts.
+Supply and demand for BEVs will continue to wax and wane over the longer term, but electricity prices are expected to reduce, consumers retain the desire to reduce emissions and despite the higher capital outlay (in some cases), the cost of ownership situation will remain favourable under any sensible charging regime.
 There is also the prospect of new clean air zones and updates and extensions to the existing schemes, further fuelling demand for lower emission vehicles.